 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Watkins Clinic for pre-operative information and tests.

-The day of surgery, you care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with heart valve disease.
-After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.
+The day of surgery, your care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with valvular disease.
+After surgery, you will go to the post-surgical care unit where you will receive comprehensive care from an experienced surgical and nursing staff.

 During your surgery, family and friends can wait in the Shapiro Family Center.
 Staff members will provide surgery updates and caregivers who leave the hospital will be contacted by cell phone.